 Imagine 50-year-old women doing a “Happy Dance” over a bag of mini Turtles in the middle of Walmart.
-For a moment I simply forgot where I was.
+For a moment, I forgot where I was.
 After thinking about it, it did not bother me.
 After all, I was in Walmart and you know we have both seen much worse.
-I have always loved gooey, chewy turtles with caramel and chocolate and my favorite nut, pecans.
-I simply got excited.
+I have always loved gooey, chewy turtles with caramel and chocolate, and my favorite nut, pecans.
+I got excited.
 Can you relate?

 I want to stop here to let you know this is not a paid post.
 Turtles and oatmeal cookies are my favorite things.
 So, I was thrilled how these Oatmeal Turtle cookies came out.